Mu-abdullah/worktopia-mobile/README.md

 - flutter_localizations
 - shared_preferences

+## Installation
-## Installation soon from play store
+Soon from play store

 ## Usage
 It helps to collect employee data in an easy way and can be referred to at any time